robertdigital/PaperShelf/preferences.md

 ## Preferences

 Preferences for the app can be modified by editing `config.yaml`.
-This file can be quickly accessed by choosing PaperShlef > Preferences > General (Mac OS) or Files > Preferences > General (other platforms).
+This file can be quickly accessed via PaperShlef > Preferences > General (Mac OS) or Files > Preferences > General (other platforms).
 Available fields are listed below.

 - `paperLocation`: Local path to save downloaded papers
 - `autoDownload` (not supported): Automatically download paper when added to Library